Skip to content

 Custom Marks

-Mark plugins follow the same rule: the function name must match the mark name.
-This example outputs the color value from textStyle as an HTML font tag.
+Mark plugins follow the same naming rule: the function name must match the mark name.
+The example below outputs the color value from textStyle as an HTML font tag:

 markdown